ckan/ckan/doc/maintaining/installing/deployment.rst

 8. Create the Nginx config file
 -------------------------------

-Create your site's Nginx config file at |nginx_config_file|, with the following contents:
+Create your site's Nginx config file at |nginx_config_file|, nginx "listens" to the default port (80), forward to port 8080, with the following contents:

 .. parsed-literal::